tstack/lnav/src/internals/cmd-ref.rst

 :redirect-to *\[path\]*
 ^^^^^^^^^^^^^^^^^^^^^^^

-  Redirect the output of commands to the given file
+  Redirect the output of commands that write to stdout to the given file

   **Parameters**
     * **path** --- The path to the file to write.
 If not specified, the current redirect will be cleared